-Jody has been working in the film exhibition industry for over 6 years.
-She also runs Ffresh, which hosts a student film awards and co-ordinates the BFI Film Academies in South Wales.
-She is also involved with the Iris Prize Festival as events co-ordinator and production assistant on their short films.
+Jody has been working in the film exhibition industry since 2013.
+She is the project manager for the BFI Film Academies in South Wales.
+She is also involved with the Iris Prize short films as a production co-ordinator.
+She is currently studying for a MA in Film at the University Of South Wales.

 Jamie is an experienced Marketing and Events Coordinator with a demonstrated history of working in the creative arts sector.
 Skilled in project management and online marketing with a 1st division Bachelor of Arts (BA) focused in Events Management from Southampton Solent University.